plone/plonecli/README.rst

 Installation
 ============

-We install plonecli in the global user site-packages, so that we can use it in multible projects.
+We install plonecli in the global user site-packages, so that we can use it in multiple projects.

 Versions newer than 0.1.1b4 are installable like any other package with pip: